Skip to main content

 • Access to the command prompt on a local computer (on Windows run cmd);

-• A decent text editing program such as Notepad++, Sublime or something that is not Windows Notepad.
-Notepad will have problems with the line endings.
+• A decent text editing program such as Notepad++, Sublime or something other than Windows Notepad, which has problems with the line endings.

 Tutorial